samrobbins85/se-docs/docs/Developer/getZones.md

 title: getZones
 ---

-Gets all zones in the database
+Gets all zones in the database and their bay contents.
 ## URL
 ```http request
 GET /stockTake/getZones